Advocate for Racial Equity Resources

 Support Resources for African American & Black Communities

-Recent events, and those that preceded, have been especially distressing for those who identify as African American or Black.
+The murder of George Floyd, and those that preceded, have been especially distressing for those who identify as African American or Black.
 We have worked with members of the Black Mines Community Alliance (MCA) to identify resources to help process this trauma:

 - Black Girls Smile resources